WestGrid/ubcSummerSchool2018/1-program.md

 Garth Feb-27
 - Garth would much prefer to use screen-capture software
 - either he will travel to Vancouver, or find someone from audio/video support at UBC

-## Other possible topics

-- CC cloud
-- something on DH on CC hardware
-  - tap Even Thornberry, the new GIS librarian at UBC
-- Python on CC clusters
-  - teach the quirks of maintaining your own Python/R installations and using them in a cluster
-    environment: the Lmod environment module system, virtualenv, explain circumstances in which Jupyter notebooks can and cannot be used, the CC Python wheel-based system
-  - HPC Python
-- Julia language
-- hybrid programming with MPI+OpenMP

-## MATLAB

-WestGrid would like the courses:
-- with lots of hands-on exercises for all attendees (not just demos on the screen), and
-- showing how you can scale the workflow to bigger problems on a Compute Canada national cluster (Cedar or Graham), and
-- ideally with a persistent environment for MATLAB use, including beyond the particular summer courses

-We are looking to have a MATLAB session in one of the last two days of the schools.
-The class could be either half-day (3 hours) or full-day (6 hours).

-Mathworks can easily provide training with the first two requirements met, assuming that
-- all the right software is in place for use
-- enough lead time to prepare

-License types we could use:
-1. anyone can install a 30-day self-serve trial of MATLAB from MathWorks website; these licenses don’t come with MATLAB Distributed Computing Server; MathWorks could give us access to that on their central resource
-1. short-course licenses for short courses; this approach will be formalized in the near future but it's not yet advertised; can offer access to MATLAB beyond the term of the course
-1. use existing access to MATLAB, for the duration of the course and beyond, depending on the course attendees’ affiliations

-Many schools in Canada have significant MATLAB access, and multiple licenses include MATLAB Distributed Computing Server access, depending on the site.

-- TAH (Total Academic Headcount) / enterprise licenses: allow any student, faculty, or other users of the university licenses to use MATLAB and multiple other products
-  - UBC has a TAH license with 53 products on it (as of December), all of which accessible by all UBC users
-  - with this license, UBC may grant "3rd-party access" to others not at the university, up to indefinitely, at their option
-- CC and bring-your-own-license (BYOL): CC has a "Hosting Provider" status to enable usage of hardware/software resources across universities (users from different universities can use each other's hardware/software; however, they must have a local license (at their own site) for the software they wish to use on the other university's site

-In any case, Mathworks would like to work with us to figure out how to provide training and software access for the training.
-If there are reasons why ongoing usage outside the course is a barrier, Mathworks would like to learn and understand more about that.

-Mathworks: as a next step, would it make sense to have a call to work through some of this, maybe get more of the specific detail and figure out how we can make a training work in a way that meets your objectives?

-Mathworks would be interested to hear more about the backgrounds and disciplines of the attendees so that we could focus the content appropriately.

-In any case, I’ll wait to hear from you.
-Then we can discuss both topics 1) Providing software access, 2) training specifics

 &nbsp;